ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Explore the top DevOps tools for infrastructure automation, designed to streamline workflows, boost efficiency & simplify cloud management.</blockquote>

 <h3>4.
-The Full-Stack Skills That Actually Matter in 2025 - <a href="https://medium.com/@mehdibafdil/the-full-stack-skills-that-actually-matter-in-2025-5d80f7f99ca9" target="_blank" rel="noopener noreferrer">link</a></h3>
+That time when we automatically deleted almost all our VMs - <a href="https://medium.com/platform-engineering-labs/that-time-when-we-automatically-deleted-almost-all-our-vms-e960422557c9" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mehdi BAFDIL`**
+✍️ **posted by `Platform Engineering Labs`**

-<blockquote>As we dive deeper into 2025, the tech landscape is evolving rapidly, and so are the skills that every full-stack developer should possess…</blockquote>
+<blockquote>Infrastructure management is hard.
+You keep stumbling from one problem to another, and it never stops.
+One moment you think you did…</blockquote>

 <h3>5.
 Why Stack Overflow and Reddit Still Beats AI For Your Tech Problems - <a href="https://medium.com/@DevOpsTrenches/why-stack-overflow-and-reddit-still-beats-ai-for-your-tech-problems-b61f5bb41d6d" target="_blank" rel="noopener noreferrer">link</a></h3>